bsc-iitm/machine-learning-foundations/docs/week-4/tests_diagonal.md

 ## Summary

 Not all matrices are diagonalizable.
-There are two tests for diagonlizability:
+There are two tests for diagonalizability:

 - Negative test: if a matrix doesn't have $n$ eigenvalues, it is not diagonalizable.
 - Positive test: if a matrix has $n$ distinct eigenvalues, then it is diagonalizable.